-If you’re thinking about purchasing, or better yet adopting a Affenpincher we think that you’re going to find the following article pretty interesting.
+If you’re considering purchasing or adopting an Affenpincher, you’ll find the following article interesting.
 Interesting because in this article, we’re going to discuss some of the PROS and CONS of owning such a cute little dog as well as try and shed some light on the origins of the breed as well.

 Affehpinscher Fast Facts